Labradoodles

 Labradoodle Coat Types

-Example of the Labradoodles Fleece Coat, Hair Coat and Wool Coat.
+Examples of the Labradoodles Hair Coat, Wool Coat and Fleece Coat. (left to right)

 Coat Differences in a litter